bastiStern/RoboND_Project4/README.md

 The decoder section reverses the effect of the encoder by multiplying each pixel with the kernel of decoder kernel.
 An essential part of this decoder are skip connections.
-These Skip connections feed information from prior layers that were lost in the decoder layer.
+These Skip connections feed information from prior layers that were lost in the encoder layer.
 Skip layers use the output of a layer as input to another layer in the decoder block.
+With each layer in the decoder section of the network is able reconstruct more and more of the resolution of original input.
+The ouput of the last decoder layer is exactly of the same size as the original input image.

 ## Hyperparameters
 I started with the following parameters: